 If you are concerned about your weight you should speak to your GP.

-As you get older it's natural to start eating less because you will become less physically active and so your body will adapt and adjust your overall food intake accordingly.
+As you get older it's natural to start eating less because you will become less physically active and so your body will adapt and adjust your overall food intake.

 You may find it difficult to tolerate the meals you used to eat.
 Try having smaller meals more often and with nutritious snacks in between.

 It's important to eat regularly, at least three times a day.
 You might not always feel like cooking so you could increase your intake of tinned, chilled and frozen ready-prepared meals.
 Always make sure you heat chilled and frozen food until it's steaming hot all the way through.